songkg7/dotfiles/README.md

 2. Install chezmoi

 > [!IMPORTANT]
-> Perhaps this process will not completed normally due to rights issues, etc.
+> Perhaps due to security issues, this process will not be completed normally.
 > Please try again after completing the 1password authentication.

 ```bash